rtkleong10/farely-server/README.md

 # Farely-server
-Server to handle backend service for Frely application
+Server to handle the backend service for Farely application